Mozilla-Ocho/Didthis/README.md

 # Innovation Studio boilerplate app template

-This boilerplate repo is still under initial development.
-We are exercising the process of rapidly spinning up a reproducible application stack, see docs/system-archictecture.png for the current architecture.
+This boilerplate repo is still under heavy initial development.
+We are exercising the process of rapidly spinning up a reproducible application stack, see doc/system-archictecture.png for the current architecture.

 Goals:
 - Minimize technical effort that isn't germane to the ideas we want to test